-Samples for this parameter were collected in glass bottles supplied by the State of Utah Laboratory and were delivered to the laboratory by COA.
+COA collected samples for this parameter in glass bottles supplied by the State of Utah Laboratory and delivered the samples to the laboratory.
 Samples were preserved, held and shipped in accordance with SM 5010B and SM 1060.

 3.8.7.2 Inorganic Samples